AI for executives

 - Cost estimates for external suppliers (for data science as a service and for consulting)

 - Performance metrics

 - Governance and risk management

 - What is data transformation (as opposed to gradual reform), and when might it be necessary?

 - Common pitfalls facing successful data transformation initiatives

 - Different operational models for data science within a modern organization

 - Next steps

-Angie Ma is cofounder and COO of Faculty, a London-based AI tech startup that provides strategy, software, and skills.
+Angie Ma is a cofounder and chief operating officer of Faculty, a London-based AI technology company that provides products and services in strategy, software, and skills.
 Faculty has delivered more than 300 commercial data science projects across 23 sectors and 8 countries.
 Angie is passionate about real-world applications of machine learning that generate business value for companies and organizations and has experience delivering complex projects from prototyping to implementation.
-A physicist by training, Angie was previously a researcher in nanotechnology working on developing optical detection for medical diagnostics.
+She supports senior leaders to build AI capability, advising on skills transformation.
+A physicist by training, previously, Angie was a researcher in nanotechnology working on developing optical detection for medical diagnostics.